Certifieddonnie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions : sets the mode of hello to that of olleh 11-directories_permissions : adds execute permission to directories only.
 12-directory_permissions : creates a directory my_dir and permits 751
+13-change_group: changes the group owner of hello file